 // FACILITY RECORD 001 — LIMINAL TCG

-A strategic trading card game set in the infinite, humming corridors of the Backrooms.
+A strategic trading card game set in the infinite corridors of the Backrooms.
 Navigate the levels.
 Manage your Sanity.
-Survive what lives in the yellow rooms.
+Survive what lives in the many rooms.
 Build a deck.
-Find the exit.
+Survive.
 Or don't.

 200+